broden-wanner/practicality/README.md

 ## Practical and UI Ideas

--   Navbar on top with account and shit
+-   Navbar on top with account and stuff
 -   In a /dashboard url
 -   Side menu with previous notes and/or projects, etc.
 -   Tabs to display the main notes